TITLE 89: SOCIAL SERVICES

 d) This Section does not apply to the following trusts:

-1) an irrevocable trust containing assets of a disabled person (as described in Section 120.314) under age 65 that is established by a parent, grandparent, legal guardian or court for the benefit of the disabled person, if language contained in the trust stipulates that any amount remaining in the trust (up to the amount expended by the Department on medical assistance) shall be paid to the Department upon the death of the person.
-This exclusion continues after the person reaches age 65 as long as the person continues to be disabled but any additions made by the person to the trust after age 65 will be treated as a transfer of assets under Section 120.387.
+1) an irrevocable trust containing the resources of a person who is determined disabled (as provided in Section 120.314) and under age 65 that is established by a parent, grandparent, legal guardian or court for the sole benefit (as defined in Section 120.388(m)(2)) of the person, if language contained in the trust stipulates that any amount remaining in the trust (up to the amount expended by the Department on medical assistance) shall be paid to the Department upon the death of the person.
+This exclusion continues after the person reaches age 65 as long as the person continues to be disabled but any additions made by the person to the trust after age 65 will be treated as a transfer of assets under Sections 120.387 and 120.388.
 If the trust contains proceeds from a personal injury settlement, any Department charge (as described at 89 Ill.
 Adm.
 Code 102.260) must be satisfied in order for the trust to be excluded under this subsection; or

-2) an irrevocable trust containing assets of a disabled person (as described in Section 120.314) that is established and managed by a non-profit association that pools funds but maintains a separate account for each beneficiary that is established by the disabled person, a parent, grandparent, legal guardian or court for the benefit of the disabled person, if language contained in the trust stipulates that any amount remaining in the trust (up to the amount expended by the Department on medical assistance) that is not retained by the trust shall be paid to the Department upon the death of the person.
+2) Effective July 1, 2012, an irrevocable trust containing the resources of a person who is determined disabled (as provided in Section 120.314) that is established and managed by a non-profit association that pools funds but maintains a separate account for each beneficiary that is established by the disabled person, a parent, grandparent, legal guardian or court for the sole benefit of the disabled person, if language contained in the trust stipulates that any amount remaining in the trust (up to the amount expended by the Department on medical assistance) that is not retained by the trust for reasonable administrative costs related to wrapping up the affairs of the subaccount shall be paid to the Department upon the death of the person.
+After a person reaches age 65, any funding by or on behalf of the person to the trust shall be treated as a transfer of assets for less than fair market value unless the person is a ward of a county public guardian or the State guardian pursuant to Section 13-5 of the Probate Act of 1975 [755 ILCS 5] or Section 30 of the Guardianship and Advocacy Act [20 ILCS 3955] and lives in the community or the person is a ward of a county public guardian or the State guardian pursuant to Section 13-5 of the Probate Act of 1975 or Section 30 of the Guardianship and Advocacy Act and a court has found that any expenditures from the trust will maintain or enhance the person's quality of life.
 If the trust contains proceeds from a personal injury settlement, any Department charge (as described at 89 Ill.
 Adm.
 Code 102.260) must be satisfied in order for the trust to be excluded under this subsection (d).

 e) Subsections (f) and (g) of this Section apply to the portion of the trust attributable to the person and without regard to: